Updated on: 3/7/2019

 How Comparative Negligence Works

 While comparative negligence laws are more friendly to victims who may share at least part of the blame for an accident, they also limit the amount of damages that an accident victim may potentially recover based on their own contribution to the accident.
 A victim's own share of negligence or fault is the rate at which their recoverable damages is reduced.

 For example, let's say Party A and Party B both negligently injured you and that the damages were calculated at $100,000.
 Party A was found 25 percent responsible and Party B, 75 percent.
 Party A's share of the damages is $25,000 and Party B's share is $75,000.
 Under the law of comparative fault, each negligent party is only responsible for its share of damages as determined by the jury-or a judge, if the matter is tried without a jury.

 One hypothetical example involving comparative negligence would involve a driver who is rear-ended by another driver while not wearing a seatbelt.
 Sure, a rear-end accident is almost always the fault of the rear-ending driver, but the fact that the victim was not wearing a seatbelt would likely have contributed to the victim’s injuries to some extent.

 Different Types Of Comparative Negligence

 The difficult part about comparative negligence is determining the level of negligence for each party.
-The general concept makes sense, but actually determining a percentage number for which each party is responsible when it comes to a motor vehicle collision or some other type of accident can be quite difficult.
+The general concept makes sense, but actually determining a percentage number for which each party is responsible when it comes to a motor vehicle accident or some other type of accident can be quite difficult.